 Unsurprisingly, illuminators used similar techniques to lay out miniatures.
-Prior to any use of black chalk and ink, illuminators enhanced the space framed by the scribe’s ruling of the text, which was intended to be filled by the illuminator, by supplementing it with underdrawings tailored to each design.
-Comparably both to a scribe’s and an illuminator’s working procedure, the final preparatory steps for the drafting of the Tuscan temple under San Nicola in Carcere included augmenting the stylus underdrawings and outlines of the columns and the entablature in greater detail.
-At this stage, the perspectival depth would have been outlined with straightedge and blind stylus.
-As soon as the perspectival underdrawings were layered, the desired architectures would spring from the paper in a pareidolic manner.
-At this point, the paper was styled and ready for quill and ink.
+Before any use of black chalk and ink, illuminators enhanced the space framed by the scribe’s ruling of the text, which was intended to be filled by the illuminator, by supplementing it with underdrawings tailored to each design separately.

+The final preparatory steps for drafting the Tuscan temple under San Nicola in Carcere concerned the underdrawings.
+These were augmented by stylus, and outlines of the columns and the entablature were drawn in greater detail.
+At this stage, the perspectival depth would have been outlined with a straightedge and blind stylus.
+The paper was styled and ready for quill and ink.
 After going over the furrowed blind stylus lines with ink, the draughtsperson would have used animal-hair brushes to shade and color the fragments in ink wash (Figure 11).
+As soon as the perspectival underdrawings were layered, the desired architecture would spring from the paper in a pareidolic manner.

 In its current state of completeness, the rendering of the Tuscan temple under San Nicola in Carcere displays incomplete silhouettes, perplexing shadows, and an exaggerated perspective that is not uniform across the page.
 The entablature’s perspective does not relate to the plinth’s perspective at the bottom of the page, nor to a vanishing point.
-The Temple’s shadowing appears as though it were intended to render the geometry of its order (as if independent from a light source) and, simultaneously, to evoke a light source positioned above and to the left of the page.
-The two types of shading are not synchronized and often clash, as they do at the entablature’s cornice, for example.
+Additionally, the Temple’s shadowing appears apportioned between two illustrators and the separate types of shading are incongruous.
+One kind of shading appears as though it were intended to render the geometry of its order (as if independent of a light source).
+The other materializes as if it were intended to evoke a light source positioned above and to the left of the page.
+The two types of shading are not synchronized; they clash, as seen at the entablature’s cornice, for example.
 By contrast, other entablatures from the Montreal Codex depicted in perspective, such as the detail from the Temple of Vespasian and Titus, are geometrically constructed toward a single vanishing point and display consistently colored shadows across the page.
-The discrepancies in skill apparent on the Codex’s pages corroborate a supposition that additional hands were at work on the codex’s sheets.
-In that sense, the rendering of the Tuscan temple under San Nicola in Carcere could have been done by an architectural amanuensis.
+The discrepancies in skill apparent on the Codex’s pages corroborate a supposition that additional hands were at work on its sheets.
+The rendering of the Tuscan temple under San Nicola in Carcere could have been done by an architectural amanuensis.

-To clarify, preparing sheets with pricks and blind stylus and compass aids was not uncommon in general practices of architectural disegno.
-For instance, there is an explicit use of pricking, ink marks (dots), and horizontal blind stylus lines running between both pricks and dots on Giuliano da Sangallo’s presentational sheets for the design of the San Lorenzo façade (276A, 280A, Uffizi) and his folio for the façade of the Papal Trumpeters’ Loggia (283A, Uffizi).
+Preparing sheets with pricks, blind stylus, and compass aids was not uncommon in general practices of architectural disegno.
+For example, there is an explicit use of pricking, ink marks (dots), and horizontal blind stylus lines running between both pricks and dots on Giuliano da Sangallo’s presentational sheets for the design of the San Lorenzo façade (276A, 280A, Uffizi) and his folio for the façade of the Papal Trumpeters’ Loggia (283A, Uffizi).
 As a technique, pricking was familial to the representational arts beyond the manuscript tradition.
 Easel and fresco painters regularly pricked drawings and cartoons to transfer their designs to panels, canvases, and walls employing the spolvero and calco techniques.
-However, the manner of ruling and pricking evident on the pages of the Montreal Codex is not similar to the craft of making presentational drawings nor to practices originating within from the painter’s workshop.
-While cartoon prickings followed the silhouettes of the figures being copied closely and faithfully, the prickings on the Montreal drawings position the blind stylus underdrawings (guidelines) rather than positioning a traced image’s exact outline.
+However, the manner of ruling and pricking evident on the pages of the Montreal Codex is not similar to the craft of making presentational drawings, nor to practices originating within from the painter’s workshop.
+While cartoon prickings faithfully followed the silhouettes of the figures being copied, the prickings on the Montreal drawings position the blind stylus underdrawings (guidelines) rather than the traced image’s exact outline.
 As such, this copying technique departs from the process of marking out lines as found on the ben finito cartone.
 Instead, the technique is related to practices habitually found in scriptoria.